Christian-History.org does not receive any personally identifiable information from the search bar below.

 All who have come before us have humbly consulted those who came before them in order to know better how to please God and how not to damage the church of Jesus Christ, which is both his body and his bride.
 John Wesley, for example, wrote:

 Can anyone who spends several years in those seats of learning, be excused if they do not add to that learning the reading of the Fathers?
 The Fathers are the most authentic commentators on Scripture, for they were nearest the fountain and were eminently endued with that Spirit by whom all Scripture was given.
 It will be easily perceived, I speak chiefly of those who wrote before the council of Nicaea.
-(Works of John Wesley, 3rd ed., as quoted at The Village Global Blog).
+(John Wesley, Address to the Clergy)

 It is not a matter of requirement, but of need, that we should familiarize ourself with those who can, through their writings, still bear witness to us of the traditions of the apostles.